 Jump to RecipeMary Berry Salmon and Fennel Ingredients

-- 1 fennel bulb, core removed and thinly sliced
+- 1 large fennel bulb, core removed and thinly sliced

 - 150ml (5fl oz) dry white wine